fizzleRaider7645/trivia/README.md

 The app is available as open source under the terms of the MIT License.

 Code of Conduct
-Everyone interacting in the Bread project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the Who Wants to Win 5 'Bucks?! project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.